 5. Don’t be deterred by the long flight – once you arrive, you’ll know every mile flown was worthwhile!
 Break the journey with a few days in South East Asia, Australia, the South Pacific or the States.

 People are now discovering what many others have known for years (but just not told anyone) – that New Zealand is the diamond in Oceania.
-In fact, in our opinion, New Zealand is in the ‘positively cool camp’!
 You only need to flick through recent copies of lifestyle and travel magazines – and you will notice that they are full of everything ‘Kiwi’.
 It may take a long time to get there – but the rewards once you arrive in this pristine unspoiled corner of the world – make it all worthwhile.
 For the gourmet connoisseur – New Zealand is a food and wine paradise.

 New Zealand wines (in particular, the Sauvignon Blanc from Marlborough and the Chardonnay from Hawke’s Bay) have achieved worldwide acclaim for their excellence and when it comes to the restaurant menu, New Zealand is at the forefront of the emergence of the internationally renowned ‘Pacific Rim’ cuisine which, drawing on inspiration and influences from Europe, Asia and Polynesia – combined with the freshest local produce, namely lamb, venison, salmon, crayfish (lobster), Bluff oysters, mussels, scallops, kumara (sweet potato), kiwifruit and tamarillo, has created a blend of mouth-watering and irresistible flavours.